 Examination application fee is $35.00.

-License issuance fee for an exam applicant, reciprocal applicant, auction house license, and auction company license is $70.00.
+License application fee for an exam applicant, reciprocal applicant, and auction company license is $70.00.

 A complete list of fees can be found on the Fee Schedule.